 Over the past 15 years I’ve carved out a full-time career as a composer, producer and supervisor and have worked on several hundred broadcast campaigns for brands such NatWest, Jameson, Douwe Egberts, Coca-Cola, Havana Club Rum, Peroni, FCA, Public Health England, Ballantine’s, Virgin Holidays, Transport for London, Amazon Prime, Currys PC World, HP, Ribena, Gulf Air, Ladbrokes, Hyundai and many, many more.

-I’ve also composed music for the Cbeebies BAFTA nominated series “Tee & Mo” and had my music used in an episode of Netflix Stranger Things and BBC’s “The Apprentice”.
+Outside of advertising I've worked on the trailers for "Sackboy: A Big Adventure" and "Watch Dogs: Legion" and I’ve also composed music for the Cbeebies BAFTA nominated series “Tee & Mo” and had my music used in an episode of Netflix Stranger Things and BBC’s “The Apprentice”.

 Along the way I’ve picked awards and nominations from British Arrows Craft Awards, One Show Awards, Music & Sound Awards, Vox Awards and Creative Circle.